Hard Boiled: Development

 The film was originally developed in 1990.
 After creating films which focused on the lives of gangsters, director John Woo wanted to make a film that glorified the police instead.
 Woo admired Clint Eastwood's and Steve McQueen's characters from their films Dirty Harry and Bullitt respectively, and wanted to make his own Hong Kong-style Dirty Harry police detective film.
 While creating this character, Woo was inspired by a police officer who was a strong-willed and tough member of the police force, as well as being an avid drummer.
 This led to Woo having Tequila's character be a musician as well as a cop.

 Before production started, Woo told his actors that he was not going to make the film as stylish as his previous films, but to have it be more of an "edgy thriller".
 The role of Teresa Chang was originally made for actress Michelle Yeoh, who had a long relationship with producer Terence Chang.
 After casting Teresa Mo, the character of Teresa Chang was greatly re-written.

 The film's initial story was about Tony Leung's character being a psychopath who would poison baby food.
-When Terence Chang was making connections to have Woo make films in the United States, Chang found people uninterested and disgusted with the theme of babies being poisoned.
+When Terence Chang was making connections to have Woo make films in the United States, he found people uninterested and disgusted with the theme of babies being poisoned.
 This halted production for a month to develop a new story.
 Screenwriter Barry Wong was brought in to write a new story about Tony Leung's character being an undercover police officer.
-After writing the first part of the script, Wong went on a vacation outside Hong Kong, where he died leaving the script unfinished.
+After writing the first part of the script, Wong went on a vacation in Germany, where he died, leaving the script unfinished.